centreon/centreon-archived/doc/en/administration_guide/03stats.rst

 #.
 Choose your poller in the list entitled **Poller**

 .. image:: /images/user/monitoring/03statsbroker.png
    :align: center

 The performance of Centreon Broker is classified by entities of Centreon Broker (module scheduler, Broker-RRD, Broker-Central).

 For each entity, the Centreon web interface displays:

-* The list of loaded Centreo Broker modules
+* The list of loaded Centreon Broker modules
 * The input/output performance

 Input/Output Performance